 Does a betta fish need a heater?

-Betta fish are from tropical waters.
-The water temperature they like is around 77 – 80 degree Fahrenheit.
+An ideal water temperature for a betta fish is around 77 – 80 degrees Fahrenheit.
+Remember they are from tropical waters!
 This means that in most countries, yes you should have a heater on your tank.

-If you want to use live plants you may have to look into which substrate they can grow and flourish in.
-Before adding any live plants it is best to half fill your tank with water as it helps you to place the plants.
+If you want to use live plants you may have to look into the substrate so that the plants can grow and flourish.
+Before adding any live plants it is advisable to half fill your tank with water as it helps you to place the plants.